ikhorn/plget/README.md

-With AF_XDP sockets it requires at least libbpf library, so should be integrated in FS environment, thus for cross-compilation SYSROOT address should be provided:
+With AF_XDP sockets it requires at least libbpf library, so should be integrated in FS environment, thus for cross-compilation SYSROOT address should be provided.
+Or, if your RFS doesn't have libbpf installed, then libbpf can be built along with plget but to do this first fetch sources doing the following and try again:
+(unless you cloned with --recurse-submodules):

+:~# git submodule init
+:~# git submodule update

+Build with AFXDP support looks like:

 :~# make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- \
-	AFXDP=1 SYSROOT="address to RFS"
+	AFXDP=1 SYSROOT="path to RFS"

-Or, if your RFS doesn't have libbpf installed, then libbpf can be built along with plget by:
-:~# will add later
 ~~~

 # HELP